-When illness ended Stella King'ori's career as a university tutor, she faced a harsh reality.
+When illness ended Stella King'ori's career as a teacher, she faced a harsh reality.
 In Kenya, women with disabilities encounter significant barriers to economic independence.
 Through an innovative business training program, Stella transformed her small retail business, achieving 900% revenue growth and creating jobs for others.
-Her story reveals how social empowerment initiatives are breaking down stigma and creating opportunities for women with disabilities across Kenya.

 Stella’s Story

-In a matter of months, Stella King’ori’s hard-earned career as a music and French professor was gone.
+In a matter of months, Stella King’ori’s hard-earned career as a music and French teacher was gone.
 A devastating illness damaged her physical and cognitive abilities, leading to severe hearing loss and causing her to spend months rehabilitating the use of her hands.
-Her mother, Florence, left her job as a nurse to care for her as Stella adjusted to living with multiple disabilities.
-Life as she knew it would never be the same.
+Her mother, Lucy, left her job as a nurse to care for her as Stella adjusted to living with multiple disabilities.

 Breaking Down Barriers Faced by Women With Disabilities in Kenya

-After losing her career as a respected university tutor, Stella’s adjustment to disability was not easy.
+After losing her career as a respected French teacher, Stella’s adjustment to life with a disability was not easy.
 In Kenya, many people hold misconceptions about disabilities.
 Some believe that a person with a disability is cursed, leading families to keep them hidden.
-In other cases, these individuals are denied access to education and opportunities.
-Educators and employers perceive people with disabilities as incapable or worry about the added costs of making workplaces accessible.
+In other cases, these individuals are denied access to education and other opportunities.
+Educators and employers sometimes perceive people with disabilities as incapable or worry about the added costs of making workplaces accessible.

 The Economic Impact on Women With Disabilities in Kenya